Counseling and Mental Health Counseling Graduate Programs

 The MA in Mental Health Counseling (MHC) is designed to provide students with the educational preparation to qualify as a licensed mental health counselor in the New York state.
 MHC's practice in a variety of settings, including private practice, community agencies, managed behavioral health care organizations, government and not-for-profit organizations, integrated delivery systems, hospitals, employee assistance programs and substance abuse and rehabilitative centers.

-Both programs offer the Alcohol and Substance Abuse Counseling focus which allows students to complete the New York State Office of Alcohol and Substance Abuse Services' (OASAS) educational requirements for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC).
-This track prepares students to work with individuals, families, and groups in myriad settings focusing on mental health, substance abuse, and alcohol and drug counseling.
-Graduates who take advantage of the Alcohol and Substance Abuse Counseling focus are eligible to register for the CASAC designation and thus qualify for the clinical experience component of the certification.
+The Department of Counseling and Mental Health Professions offers an addiction and substance abuse counseling focus through the Advanced Certificate in Addiction and Substance Abuse, which allows students to complete the New York State Office of Alcohol and Substance Abuse Services' (OASAS) educational requirements for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC).
+This prepares students to work with individuals, families, and groups in myriad settings focusing on mental health, substance abuse, and alcohol and drug counseling.
+Those who take advantage of this advanced certificate are eligible to register for the CASAC designation and thus qualify for the clinical experience component of the certification.
+Please note the advanced certificate can be completed within matriculated studies in select graduate programs or can be completed as a stand-alone program, post-baccalaureate or post-master’s.

 Significant Career Growth and Opportunities

-The U.S. Bureau of Labor Statistics (BLS) estimates a 23% increase in employment of Mental Health Counselors and Substance Abuse Counselors from 2016 to 2026 - much faster than the average for all occupations in coming years.
-O*Net lists employment for Mental Health Counselors and Substance Abuse Counselors as having a Bright Outlook.
-The U.S. News and World Report ranked Mental Health Counselors, School Counselors, and Substance Abuse Counselors among the "Best Social Service Jobs for 2017."
+The U.S. Bureau of Labor Statistics (BLS) estimates a 23% increase in employment of Mental Health Counselors and Substance Abuse Counselors and a 13% increase in employment of School and Career Counselors from 2016 to 2026 - faster than the average for all occupations in coming years.
+O*Net lists employment for School Counselors, Mental Health Counselors and Substance Abuse Counselors as having a Bright Outlook.
+The U.S. News and World Report ranked School Counselors, Mental Health Counselors, and Substance Abuse Counselors among the "Best Social Service Jobs for 2018."